He tohutohu mō te whakakī i te puka whakauru

 Can Te Wānanga o Raukawa collect information about me from other institutions?

-When you sign the declaration on the enrolment form, you authorise Te Wānanga o Raukawa to confirm with another institution or agency details of your previous study and student loans and allowances entitlement.
+When you accept or sign the declaration on the enrolment form, you authorise Te Wānanga o Raukawa to confirm with another institution or agency details of your previous study and student loans and allowances entitlement.

 All other information will be collected directly from you unless it is publicly available or you give Te Wānanga o Raukawa authority to collect it.